ShaniHalali/Cinema-manager-SQL-/README.md

    - A function named `check_availability` ensures that before purchasing a ticket, seat availability is verified for the selected screening.

 2. **Triggers**
-   - A trigger checks seat availability using the `check_availability` function before each ticket purchase.
+   - A trigger checks seat availability using the "check_availability" function before each ticket purchase.
    - A trigger is set up before any screening insert that activates the function "check_movie_screenings" to ensure that a specific movie does not have more than 2 screenings in one day.

 3. **Data Management**